What Are the Benefits of Pre-Workouts and Are They Safe?

 Creatine is the most researched and supported ergogenic aid you can get; however, it is not a preworkout.
 Let me explain.

 However, creatine works by being loaded into the tissues of the body not as a preworkout.
 Creatine naturally occurs in the body as I stated above.
 So understanding that loading it over time via a diet higher in red meat or by taking creatine monohydrate will result in more creatine to use in the system.
 It is not fast acting though via supplementation and requires it to be loaded into the system over time.
-So this does not qualify as a "preworkout" and any pre workouts with creatine in it, aren't necessarily bad for you, but the creatine is to be loaded over time and not to be taken immediately prior to workout.
+So this does not qualify as a creatine pre workout, and any pre workouts with creatine in them aren't necessarily bad for you, but the creatine is to be loaded over time and not to be taken immediately prior to workout.

 Per the ISSN, The quickest method of increasing muscle creatine stores appears to be to consume ~ 0.3 g/kg/day of creatine monohydrate for 5–7 days followed by 3–5 g/day thereafter to maintain elevated stores.